Log in

 Goodpods has curated a list of the 10 best Open the Bible UK Daily episodes, ranked by the number of listens and likes each episode have garnered from our listeners.
 If you are listening to Open the Bible UK Daily for the first time, there's no better place to start than with one of these standout episodes.
 If you are a fan of the show, vote for your favorite Open the Bible UK Daily episode by adding your comments to the episode page.

-Open the Bible UK Daily - Who Believes That Jesus Is the Son of God?
+Open the Bible UK Daily - The 10 Greatest Struggles of Your Life

 play